AnukaMithara/Prime-test/README.md

 # prime-test-Full-Stack-Development-Training-Program
+Task 1
-Q -> Write a program to check the given is prime or not.
+Q1 -> Write a program to check the given is prime or not.